 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Oregon, these rights include:

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
-Under Oregon law, employees in the Oregon organized militia, or the organized militia of any other state, may take leave when called to active duty; they are entitled to reinstatement when their leave is complete.
+Under Oregon law, employees in the Oregon National Guard, Oregon organized militia, or the organized militia of any other state, may take unpaid leave when called to active duty.
+They are also entitled to reinstatement when their leave is complete.